zehranurr/DataScience-HeartDisease/Report.md

 # The disadvantages of decision trees include:

 Decision-tree learners can create over-complex trees that do not generalize the data well.
 This is called overfitting.
 Mechanisms such as pruning, setting the minimum number of samples required at a leaf node or setting the maximum depth of the tree are necessary to avoid this problem.

+ ------------- The Classification algorithm is a Supervised Learning technique that is used to identify the category of new observations on the basis of training data.
+In Classification, a program learns from the given dataset or observations and then classifies new observation into a number of classes or groups.
+Such as, Yes or No, 0 or 1, Spam or Not Spam, cat or dog, etc. Classes can be called as targets/labels or categories.
+Binary Classifier: If the classification problem has only two possible outcomes, then it is called as Binary Classifier.
+Examples: YES or NO, MALE or FEMALE, SPAM or NOT SPAM, CAT or DOG, etc.